JoanPuig/PyFIT/README.md

 # PyFIT
-Read .FIT files from Garmin devices
+PyFIT is a library that allows reading .FIT files from Garmin devices into Python.

 ### How do I get started ###